-General members enrolled in Tiers 1, 2, 3 or 4 are eligible to retire once they attain age 70 regardless of service or at age 50 and have acquired 10 or more years of retirement service credit.
+General members enrolled in Tier 1, 2, 3, or 4 are eligible to retire once they attain the age of 70 regardless of service or at age 50 and have acquired 10 or more years of retirement service credit.
 A member with 30 years of service is eligible to retire regardless of age.
-General members enrolled in General Tier 5 are eligible to retire once they have attained the age of 70 regardless of service or age 52 and have acquired five years of retirement service credit.
+General members enrolled in General Tier 5 are eligible to retire once they have attained the age of 70 regardless of service or at age 52 and have acquired five years of retirement service credit.

-For members enrolled in Tiers 1, 2, 3 or 4, the maximum monthly retirement allowance is 100% of final compensation.
+For members enrolled in Tier 1, 2, 3. or 4, the maximum monthly retirement allowance is 100% of final compensation.
 There is no maximum for members enrolled in Tier 5.
-However, for members with membership dates on or after January 1, 2013, the maximum amount of pensionable compensation that can be taken into account for 2018 is equal to \$121,388 for those enrolled in Social Security (\$145,666 for those not enrolled in Social Security).
+However, for members with membership dates on or after January 1, 2013 the maximum amount of pensionable compensation that can be taken into account for 2019 is equal to \$124,180 for those enrolled in Social Security (\$149,016 for those not enrolled in Social Security).
 This limit is adjusted on an annual basis.
 Members are exempt from paying member contributions and employers are exempt from paying employer contributions on compensation in excess of the annual cap.